Automated Side-Channel Analysis of Cryptographic Protocol Implementations: Evaluation

 \subsubsection{Implementation vs. Specification}

-We find that, in certain scenarios, the protocol implementation behaves differently from its specification in the WhatsApp security white-paper~\cite{whatsapp2024whitepaper}, in particular component (4) responsible for decrypting incoming messages.
-The whitepaper specifies that the chain and root keys are updated upon receiving a response, yet it lacks a sufficient explanation of the ratcheting mechanism~\cite[p.15]{whatsapp2024whitepaper}.
+We find that, in certain scenarios, the protocol implementation behaves differently from its specification in the WhatsApp security white-paper~\cite{whatsapp2024whitepaper}, in particular the component responsible for decrypting incoming messages (i.e., the component number 4 in~\Cref{fig:wa-cases}).
+The white paper specifies that the chain and root keys are updated upon receiving a response, yet it lacks a sufficient explanation of the ratcheting mechanism~\cite[p.15]{whatsapp2024whitepaper} (in contrast to the Signal documentation~\cite{signal2025specifications}).
 According to WhatsApp, the ratcheting process involves each party calculating its next chain and root keys using a shared ephemeral secret, derived from the sender’s and receiver’s ephemeral keys, and a root key whose origin is not clearly defined.
 Instead, our model indicates three distinct behaviors for ratcheting.
 The next chain key is either derived from: (a) the current chain key, (b) the new chain key, calculated from fresh root and ephemeral keys, and (c) the fresh chain key, calculated from the current root key and a new ephemeral key.

 This highlights the strength of model extraction.
 Most protocol models have to rely on the specification to be correct, even if the source is available, a thorough comparison is tedious and requires tool support (such as model extraction for the source language).
 Often, behaviors are underspecified (as in this case), and the modeler fills the gap.
-Sometimes source-code inspection helps fill the gap, but WhatsApp's source is closed.
+Sometimes source-code inspection helps fill the gap, but WhatsApp's source code is closed.
 Ultimately, formal analysis results rely on the adequacy of the model.
-Gaps through underspecification or mispecification can lead to overlooking attacks.
+Gaps through underspecification or misspecification can lead to overlooking attacks.